-If you have a William D. Ford Federal Direct Loan and wish to apply for a deferment, you must complete the In-School Deferment Request (available at umgc.edu/finaidforms) and submit it to Academic Operations by mail for certification.
-Forms should be mailed to UMGC, Student Records-Outgoing Transcripts, 3501 University Boulevard East, Adelphi, MD 20783.
+If you have a William D. Ford Federal Direct Loan and wish to apply for a deferment, you must complete the In-School Deferment Request (available at umgc.edu/finaidforms) and submit it to Academic Services and Quality by fax or email for certification.
+Forms should be faxed to 240-684-2005 or emailed to studentrecords@ umgc.edu.